Robustness principle

 In computing, the robustness principle is a design guideline for software that states: "be conservative in what you do, be liberal in what you accept from others".
 It is often reworded as: "be conservative in what you send, be liberal in what you accept".
 The principle is also known as Postel's law, after Jon Postel, who used the wording in an early specification of TCP.

 In other words, programs that send messages to other machines (or to other programs on the same machine) should conform completely to the specifications, but programs that receive messages should accept non-conformant input as long as the meaning is clear.

-Among programmers, to produce compatible functions, the principle is also known in the form: be contravariant in the input type and covariant in the output type.

 Interpretation

 The principle was first written down by Jon Postel in the 1979 IPv4 specification.
 In 1989, Bob Braden expanded on Postel's principle by recommending that programmers "assume that the network is filled with malevolent entities that will send in packets designed to have the worst possible effect".
 Protocols should allow for the addition of new codes for existing fields in future versions of protocols by accepting messages with unknown codes (possibly logging them).
 Programmers should avoid sending messages with "legal but obscure protocol features" that might expose deficiencies in receivers, and design their code "not just to survive other misbehaving hosts, but also to cooperate to limit the amount of disruption such hosts can cause to the shared communication facility".